timothyhull/breadpool-self-eval/docs/game_video_clips.md

 ??? video "Body Positioning, Lateral Movement, Rapid Acceleration/Acceleration, Advanced Stop Techniques, and Player Positioning Awareness :material-cursor-default-click:"

-    - This example consists of several short videos that demonstrate that I have the skating skills to keep myself precisely aligned with some of the world's most athletic and elite players.
+    - This example consists of several short videos that demonstrate that I have the skating skills and speed to keep myself precisely aligned with some of the world's most athletic and elite players.
     - My skating skills afford me the capacity to concentrate on monitoring nuanced details of gameplay and determining the appropriate officiating responses in real-time with high accuracy.

     === "Video #1 :material-cursor-default-click:"